 Scored assignments include quizzes, blog writing, group exercises, long-form reports, and presentations explicitly created for the course.
 Each assignment is described below, along with its generic scoring rubric.
-Graders (the instructor or the TA) will be looking for attributes that illustrate action labels and core competencies with clarity, originality and salience.
+Graders (the instructor and/or TA) will be looking for attributes that illustrate action labels and core competencies with clarity, originality and salience.
 Due dates are provided in the section at the end of this syllabus; last-minute changes are disseminated via Slack and Canvas.

-Weekly Assessment: 20% (individual)
+Weekly Assessment Polls: 15% (individual)

-To receive this portion of the credit, the student must answer at least eight of ten in-class assessment quizzes.
-Quizzes are administered at any point in the class meeting.
-Students with seven or fewer completed quizzes will receive zero points for 20% portion of the course grade.
-There will be no provision for making up missed quizzes.
+To receive this portion of the credit, the student must answer at least eight of ten in-class assessment polls.
+Polls are administered at any point in the class meeting and scored on the triage scheme below.
+Students with seven or fewer completed assessment polls will receive zero points for 10% of the course grade.
+There is no provision for making up missed polls.